 The Bangalore Metro consists of a north-south corridor (the Green Line) and an east-west corridor (the Purple Line).
 Single tickets are bought in the form of tokens at station ticket offices.
 Passengers can also purchase a rechargeable Namma Metro Travel Card for multiple journeys.
 Metro-Bus Ticket (MBT) Daypasses are also available, and can be used on both transport modes.
 Tickets can be purchased at station ticket offices and at ticket vending machines (TVM).

 Officially recognised taxi services include Mega Cabs and Meru Cabs.
 Rates are charged based on distance travelled and some cabs will have credit card facilities.
 Prices may differ based on the time of day.
+Uber also operates in the city.

 Become our Bengaluru Travel Expert